The Basic Workflow

 - Indexing: Enhance query performance by implementing the @index annotation on a non-primary-key field.

-Here's an example of what your GraphQL Here is an example of a schema which implements all of these recommendations, as well a relationship of many-to-many:
+Here's an example of what your GraphQL Here is an example of a schema which implements all of these recommendations, as well as a relationship of many-to-many:

 Tips